-I believe children are lucky if they can look back on their formative years and embrace memories of a wonderful childhood with such positive role models.
+Children are lucky if they can look back on their formative years and embrace memories of a good childhood with positive role models in their lives.
 How many of us can say that we had the most amazing role models growing up?

-I think a generation makes a big difference in terms of the values parents instil in their children, as it does to parents making good role models.
-Values change through outside influences, through society and institutions and with those we change, not always for the better.
+I think a generation makes a big difference in terms of values, as it does to parents making good role models.
+Values change through the generations, through society, through outside influences and with those influences comes change and not always for the better.

-Whether parents are good role models or not, what we learn from them stays firmly etched.
-If we’re lucky enough to have two parents, both parents will contribute to the relationship, not necessarily together, sometimes sending out mixed messages, as their children will try to compete.
+Whether parents are good role models or not, what we learn from them stays firmly etched in our psyche.
+If we’re lucky enough to have two parents, both parents will contribute to the relationship, not necessarily together, sometimes sending out mixed messages as their children try to compete.

-Teachers may go on to influence our children, with their passion and enthusiasm for teaching.
-A grandparent, an aunt, anyone who has compassion and a caring nature, will have an influence on that child’s life, but of course there will always be some adults who don’t make good role models.
-Families aren’t always the best role models.
+Teachers will go on to influence children too.
+Grandparents will also contribute and influence their grandchildren, anyone who we as parents hope has compassion and a caring nature, but of course there will always be those who don’t make good role models.
+Some families and institutions don’t always the best role models.

 But when it comes to parenting, we get one shot at making a difference in our children’s lives.
 Unfortunately, we can never know until they’re through the other end whether we have managed to make a difference.